SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation: Method

 \subsection{Visualizing \ours{} Feature Space}

 In this section we analyze how adaptation reshapes \sam{} feature space.
-In \cref{fig:semantic_correspondence}a, we extract features for both frozen \sam{} and \ours{} for a set of objects belonging to \textit{unseen} classes for our trained model, and visualize their first two Principal Components, labeled by class.
-Frozen SAM2 features exhibit weak class discriminability, reinforcing the hypothesis that semantic structure is entangled with task-specific features tailored for \sam{} original tracking objective, explaining the poor zero-shot performance of \sam{} in FSS.
-Consequently, the leading Principal Components reveal a mix of both semantic and non-semantic signals.
-Differently, our \ours{} features show clear semantic discriminability, mapping novel classes into well-defined semantic clusters.
+In \cref{fig:semantic_correspondence}a, we extract features for \sam{} and \ours{} for a set of objects belonging to \textit{unseen} classes for our trained model, and visualize their first two Principal Components (PCs), labeled by class.
+Frozen SAM2 features show weak class discriminability, reinforcing the hypothesis that semantic structure is entangled with task-specific features tailored for the original tracking objective, explaining \sam{} poor FSS performance.
+Consequently, the leading PCs reveal a mix of semantic and non-semantic signals.
+In contrast, our \ours{} features show clear semantic discriminability, mapping novel classes into well-defined semantic clusters.